How To Change Up Your Routine When Starting Tretinoin

 A little goes a long way

-Often called “the retinoid uglies,” dealing with the side effects caused by tretinoin are worth getting over the initial adjustment period because it’s such a great medication, according to Dr. Aimee Paik, a board-certified dermatologist and Medical Director of Apostrophe.
+Often called “the retinoid uglies,” dealing with the side effects caused by tretinoin are worth getting over the initial adjustment period because it’s such a great medication, according to Dr. Aimee Paik, a board-certified dermatologist.
 When first using tretinoin, “it’s important to start out slowly—a chocolate chip size or less is all you need for the entire face,” say Dr. Paik.
 “You’ll want to dot this on your forehead, cheeks, and chin, and then rub it in evenly across your face and onto your nose, avoiding your eyelids and the corners of your mouth and nose.”

 The new lineup